creationix/howtonode.org/articles/haml-for-javascript.markdown

       });
     });

-Alright, now we can make a render function that knows how to load the saved, compiled templates:
+Now we can make a render function that knows how to load the saved, compiled templates:

     function render(name, locals) {
       return Haml.execute(templates[name], null, locals);
     }

-Now we're all set to define the `render_page` function referenced in the parallel loading part.
+We're all set to define the `render_page` function referenced in the parallel loading part:

     function render_page() {
       var html = render("layout", {